Skip to main content

 • Welcome To The bTB Biosecurity Modules

-BTB Biosecurity - protecting your herd Bovine tuberculosis (bTB) is a chronic, infectious and primarily respiratory disease caused by the slow-growing bacterium Mycobacterium bovis (M. bovis).
-It is mainly a disease of cattle and other bovines, but can affect a wide range of mammals.
+BTB Biosecurity - protecting your herd Bovine tuberculosis (bTB) is a chronic, infectious and primarily respiratory disease caused by the slow-growing bacterium Mycobacterium bovis (M. bovis)

 An independent review of the government's bTB strategy was carried out by Professor Godfray and his team and was published in November 2018.
 The government published its response to the review in March 2020, setting out its priorities for the next five years.